PetmeetlyPetmeetly

 How much does it cost to breed a Persian litter?

 Plan for the low thousands before a kitten sells.
-The DNA tests, the heart scan, the stud fee, queening care, and a likely cesarean add up quickly.
+The DNA tests, the heart scan, the stud fee and queening care add up quickly, and you should still keep an emergency surgery fund even though this breed rarely needs one.
 Reputable breeders treat it as a hobby, not a way to make money.

 10